-Though trained as a painter, I have in the past two years turned toward a practice of building interactive sculptural installations using cardboard, wood, and other recycled materials.
-These installations which employ the use of soundscapes and video elements are pseudo-stages where the viewer becomes a part of a performance.
-There is no script for these plays, the work is driven by a contract between artist and participant to bring equal parts.
-This collaboration with the viewer is prefaced by the making of the work.
-I typically develop the concept behind the pieces in solo but often work with a team of collaborators to help design and build the multi-facetted projects.
-My goal is not to dictate a meaning to the viewer but to provide raw material for the viewer to construct their own.
-This interaction provokes questions regarding how we define the author, the reader and the power dynamics between the two roles.
+Though trained as a painter, I have in recent years developed an art practice centered on building interactive sculptural installations using cardboard, wood, and other repurposed materials.
+These installations which employ the use of soundscapes and video elements, are pseudo-stages where the viewer becomes a part of a performance.
+There is no script for these plays, the work is driven by a contract between artist and participant to mine our collective memory.
+Collaboration is essential for bringing new breath to the creative process and the relationship between artist and viewer is the ultimate collaboration.
+As an artist, my goal is not to dictate meaning but to provide material for the viewer to construct their own.
+This interaction provokes questions of how we define the author, the reader and the power dynamics between the two roles.
 We all love stories, but we must be mindful of the context in which the story is being told and heard.

--Preston Drum 2017
+-Preston Drum 2018